 1. Bitcoin is a dinosaur.
 Every year, new crypto projects pop up to stick their tongues out at Bitcoin and sing, “Anything you can do I can do better!
 I can do anything better than you!”
 And honestly, they have a point.
 Bitcoin is old and decrepit.
 At any moment, a young, vivacious crypto network can outperform Bitcoin and steal its shine.

 2. Bitcoin is slow AF.
 Transferring Bitcoin from a Coinbase account to another wallet could take almost 24 hours!
 Now, it doesn’t always take this long.
 The average transaction time is 10 minutes.
 However, a congested network can hinder your transaction.
 A paltry network fee can halt it, too.
 In other words, if the transaction fee you’re offering to miners is too low, you’ll get deprioritized and sent to the back of the line.

 4. Bitcoin is expensive.
-Bitcoin is pricey, which means that the room for potential growth is narrower compared to Dogecoin, for example, which is currently trading at only 25 cents.
+Bitcoin is pricey, which means that the room for potential growth is narrower compared to other altcoins.

 5. Bitcoin is extremely susceptible to news and tweets.
-Bitcoin’s downturn all started with an Elon Musk environment-concerned tweet, but at the same time, Bitcoin’s rally to $64,000 was partially propelled by Tesla’s news of accepting Bitcoin as payment.
+In 2021, Bitcoin’s downturn was caused by Elon Musk environment-concerned tweet, but at the same time, Bitcoin’s rally to $64,000 was partially propelled by Tesla’s news of accepting Bitcoin as payment.

 Now that you have a general idea of what you’re getting into, let me show you how to buy Bitcoin.